-Aberdeen Heights residents, employees test positive for COVID-19
+Aberdeen Heights residents, workers test positive for COVID-19

 At the end of COVID-19 testing for the week of November 23, Aberdeen Heights reports that 5 health care residents and 6 employees tested positive last week.
 The new cases bring the 7-day total for the community to 11, with 6 employees and 6 residents.